-With a roommate, this option might be a bit awkward, but it also has the possibility of becoming a fun roommate bonding time.
+With a roommate, this option might be a bit awkward, but it also has the possibility of becoming a good way to check if you’ve picked a good roommate.
 Seriously, don’t knock it until you try it — it’s fun.
-Aside from the benefits of additional activity, taking the time to dance and be silly can help relieve stress, not only further aiding potential weight control, but also benefiting students’ mental health as well.
+Aside from the benefits of additional activity, taking the time to dance and be silly can help relieve stress, not only further aiding potential weight control but also benefiting students’ mental health as well.

 Studying does not equal stationary.
 Just because students are studying for hours on end does not mean they can’t move around a little bit.
 Instead, study breaks can be taken about once every hour, and instead of spending that time scrolling through Instagram, students might want to consider taking a lap around the library or even just standing and stretching for a few minutes.

 Trust me, not only is it better for one’s body to get some extra movement into the day, but it is also a great way to clear the mind and reset before jumping back into the books.